Pairings: Sheppard/Mitchell, background Lorne/Parrish, McKay/Carter (he wishes)

 "I have to say, the runt freaks me out sometimes," Cam admitted.
 "At least he's Doctor Weir's problem, not mine."

 Caldwell snorted.
-"You can tell me how well that works out for you next time the Daedalus
+"You can tell me how well that works out for you next time the Daedalus is in port."

 "Maybe I should ask you to bring me a good drink on your next visit," Cam said.
 "I may need it."